Drug discrimination: Serotonergic psychedelics

 Certain psychedelics and related drugs, like LSD, 25B-NBOMe, and Ariadne, fully substitute for the entactogen MDMA in rodents, whereas others, like DOM, DMT, and 25I-NBOMe, at most partially substitute for MDMA.

 Lisuride partially to fully substitutes for LSD and other psychedelics in drug discrimination tests in rodents and monkeys.
 Lisuride is generally thought to be non-hallucinogenic in humans and hence this has been regarded as a false positive for drug discrimination.
 However, when a modified drug discrimination paradigm is employed in which animals are trained to discriminate two training drugs (lisuride and LSD) and vehicle, lisuride no longer substitutes for LSD.
 As such, this false positive can be overcome.
+Another notable false positive is yohimbine, which fully substituted for LSD yet is not a serotonin 5-HT_{2A} receptor agonist.
+Yohimbine similarly produces the head-twitch response in rodents.

 Species differences, for instance between rats and mice, have been apparent in studies of drug discrimination with psychedelics.
 For example, DOI was several times more potent in rats than in mice.
 In addition, the discriminative stimulus properties of DOI in rats appear to be solely mediated by the serotonin 5-HT_{2A} receptor, whereas the DOI stimulus in mice is also partially mediated by the serotonin 5-HT_{2A} receptor.
 Similarly, the LSD stimulus appears to be solely mediated by the serotonin 5-HT_{2A} receptor in rats, whereas mice also have a significant 5-HT_{1A} receptor-mediated component.

 In monkeys, the discriminative stimulus effects of DOM, dipropyltryptamine (DPT), and 2C-T-7 are all predominantly if not exclusively mediated by serotonin 5-HT_{2A} receptor activation.